axtk/react-keenrouter/README.md

     // to URL changes.
     const [route, withRoute] = useRoute();
     // `route` is a utility object providing a `window.location`-like
-    //    API for the interaction with the app's route and allowing
+    //    API for the interaction with the URL location and allowing
-    //    for subscription to URL path changes.
+    //    for subscription to URL location changes.
     // `withRoute(routePattern, x, y)` is a function acting somewhat
     //    similar to the ternary operator (`?:`); it returns `x` if
     //    `routePattern` matches the current route and `y` otherwise.